 The documented history of dreadlocks starts back about 3,600 years ago, in the Minoan civilization, Crete.
 Later, Julius Caesar said Germans had hair like snakes.
 The first dreadlocks have not been historically documented, though.
 Scientists assume prehistoric humanoids naturally developed dreadlocks.

 Dreadlocks were later seen in many other cultures, including Indian sages and Hindu yogis who found refuge in the Caribbean islands – but more on that later.
-Dreadlocks have different significances across many cultures, but they have one thing in common: they are a spiritual journey that teaches patience.
+Dreadlocks have different significance across many cultures, but they have one thing in common: they are a spiritual journey that teaches patience.

 History of Dreadlocks in Ancient Times

 Sculptures from the Archaic period of Ancient Greece depict dreadlocks men.
 Magistrates from Sparta followed this archaic Greek tradition, too, and braided their hair in long locks.
 Aztec priests kept their hair untouched, long, and matted.
 So the dreadlocks were worn way back in Ancient Greece, Hindus and Israelites Cultures.
 Historical data and notes predict that locks can be traced back to 2500 BCE.

 [amazon bestseller=”dreadlocks shampoo,dreadlocks wax” items=”3″]